top501/medic-transport/README.md

 kujua-transport
 ===============

-Shared SMS transport layer, for use with Medic Mobile's Kujua Lite and Kujua v1
+An SMS transport layer, for use with Medic Mobile's Kujua Lite and Kujua.